christofmuc/dw8000_wav2syx/README.md

 # Download and Usage

-This tool is implemented in Python, so you will need a working python installation (version 3.6 and newer).
-If you have that, installation of the tool is as easy as
+This tool is implemented in [Python](https://python.org), so you will need a working python installation (version 3.6 and newer).
+If you have that, installation of the tool is as easy as installing it from [pypi](https://pypi.org/project/dw8000-wav2syx-christofmuc/)

     pip install dw8000_wav2syx